Jack Phillips

 John Edwin “Jack” Phillips was an early miner at Lightning Ridge.
 Jack was born in Colac Otway Shire, Victoria, in 1870.

 Phillips came to Lightning Ridge around 1908, previously residing at Broken Hill, New South Wales.
+A heavy drinker, Phillips is recorded as being detained by police a number of times at Broken Hill prior to moving over to Lightning Ridge.

 Phillips was one of the discoverers of The Flame Queen, one of the most striking and recognisable of the “named stones” to have been found in the early years of The Ridge.
 The other miners who found The Flame Queen were Walter Bradley and “Irish” Joe Hegarty.